Nina Hagen: 1980–1988: International breakthrough

-A European tour with a new band in 1980 was cancelled, and Hagen turned to the United States.
+A European tour with a new band in 1980 was canceled, and Hagen turned to the United States.
 A limited-edition 10-inch EP was released on vinyl that summer in the U.S. Two songs from her first album Nina Hagen Band were on the A side, and two songs from her second album Unbehagen were on the B-side.
 All four songs were sung in German, although two had English titles and the other two were covers of English-language songs with new German lyrics.

 In late 1980, Hagen discovered she was pregnant, broke up with the father-to-be Ferdinand Karmelk, and moved to Los Angeles.
 Her daughter, Cosma Shiva Hagen, was born in Santa Monica on 17 June 1981.
 In 1982, Hagen released her first English-language album: NunSexMonkRock, a dissonant mix of punk, funk, reggae, and opera.
-She then went on a world tour with the No Problem Orchestra.
+She then went on a world-tour with the No Problem Orchestra.

 In 1983, she released the album Angstlos and a minor European tour.
-By this time, Hagen's public appearances frequently included discussions of God, UFOs, her social and political beliefs, animal rights and vivisection, and claims of alien sightings.
-The English version of Angstlos, Fearless, generated two major club hits in America, "Zarah" (a cover of the Zarah Leander (No. 45 USA) song "Ich weiss, es wird einmal ein Wunder geschehen") and the disco/punk/opera song, "New York New York" (No. 9 USA).
-During 1984, Hagen spent a lot of time in London and UK based MusicSzene magazine chief-editor Wilfried Rimensberger, in conjunction with Spree Film, produced a first TV feature on her and what was remaining from London's 70 Punk movement induced by artist and model Frankie Stein.
+By this time, Hagen's public appearances frequently included discussions of god, UFOs, her social and political beliefs, animal rights, and vivisection, and claims of alien sightings.
+The English version of Angstlos, Fearless, generated two major club hits in America, "Zarah" (a cover of the Zarah Leander (No. 45 USA) song "Ich weiß, es wird einmal ein Wunder geschehen") and the disco/punk/opera song, "New York New York" (No. 9 USA).
+During 1984, Hagen spent a lot of time in London, and UK-based MusicSzene magazine chief-editor Wilfried Rimensberger, in conjunction with Spree Film, produced a first TV feature on her and what was remaining from London's 70 Punk movement induced by artist and model Frankie Stein.